bilge-ince/rag-demo-v4.1.1/README.md

 # aidb-rag

-An application to demonstrate how to create a Retrieval-Augmented Generation (RAG) system using `EDB's aidb extension v2.2.1` and `PostgreSQL v16`.
+An application to demonstrate how to create a Retrieval-Augmented Generation (RAG) system using `EDB's aidb extension v4.1.1` and `PostgreSQL v16+`.
 The chat console below showcases the features of a RAG system designed to answer questions specifically about EDB Bloggers.
 The biographies have been collected from EDB’s website.
 The system can seamlessly work with HTML files stored in a volume, such as object storage, with aidb managing the content from these sources using a preparer.
 Once a new file is added to the volume, aidb automates the process by integrating the new information into the pipeline, enabling the RAG to provide up-to-date answers.
 If no relevant data is available, the system will respond with: "I'm sorry, I couldn't find any information about this person."

 ![Sample Chat Console Output](/imgs/gui.png)

 ## Requirements

 - Python 3
-- PostgreSQL v16
+- PostgreSQL v16+
-- aidb v2.2.1
+- aidb v4.1.1
-- pgfs v1.0.6
+- pgfs v2.0.1+
-- ollama

 ## Installation